Claudio Ranieri

 Ranieri returned to England once more in the summer of 2015 as manager of Leicester City.
 He went on to win the 2015–16 Premier League, after the club had narrowly avoided relegation the season prior, and was named the 2016 Premier League Manager of the Season, and LMA Manager of the Year.
-He was also awarded the Grand Officer of the Italian Order of Merit and the Enzo Bearzot Award as best Italian manager of the year, as well as the 2016 Best FIFA Men's Coach Award.
+He was also awarded the Grand Officer of the Italian Order of Merit and the Enzo Bearzot Award as the best Italian manager of the year, as well as the Best FIFA Men's Coach.
 He was dismissed by the club in February 2017 after a run of poor results.
 He has subsequently managed Nantes, Fulham, Roma, Sampdoria, and Watford.
-In June 2023, he won promotion to Serie A with Cagliari after beating Bari 1–2 in the playoffs.
-After leaving Cagliari, he announced his retirement from club management but reversed his decision to take charge of Roma for a third spell in November 2024, guiding them to an eventual fifth place finish before taking up a senior advisory role at the club.
+In June 2023, he won promotion to Serie A in a second spell with Cagliari, after beating Bari 1–2 in the playoffs.
+After leaving Cagliari, he announced his retirement from club management but reversed his decision to take charge of Roma for a third spell in November 2024, guiding them to an eventual fifth-place finish before taking up a senior advisory role at the club, which he held until April 2026.

 Personal life

 Ranieri was born in San Saba, a neighbourhood of Rome near the Circus Maximus, and is a lifelong supporter of AS Roma.
 He began playing football at his neighbourhood church.
 A childhood friend described him as having a stereotypically English demeanour, in being quiet and reserved.
-He and his family live in Formello, a nearby town where 1982 FIFA World Cup-winning goalkeeper Dino Zoff is also among the residents.
+He and his family live in Formello, a nearby town where 1982 FIFA World Cup–winning goalkeeper Dino Zoff is also among the residents.

 Ranieri is married to Dr. Rosanna.
 Ranieri has a daughter, Claudia, who married Italian actor Alessandro Roja and gave Claudio a grandson and granddaughter, named Orlando and Dorotea.
 In May 2016, during his time as manager of Leicester City, he attracted media attention when he stated that he would be travelling to Rome to have lunch with his 96-year-old mother instead of watching the Chelsea–Tottenham Hotspur match; the match ended in a 2–2 draw, a result which ultimately awarded Ranieri his first ever Premier League title.
 He is a devout Catholic and prays daily, saying, "I am very close to God.
 I speak with him.
 If you can help me, thank you, If I don't deserve, OK, thank you the same."